 - events, regional groups and webinars

 - mentoring service

 Remember to take advantage of these benefits - they are an opportunity to broaden your knowledge and network.
 When you have successfully completed the certificate, you will be eligible to become an Affiliate Member and use the designatory letters CertICM.
 These are the internationally recognised letters that go after your name that recruiters and employers look out for, because they show you are a very credible candidate.
 You can find out more about ACT membership here.

 BOOKING DEADLINE FOR UK & HONG KONG 2018 TUITION SCHOOLS:

-The booking form for the UK and Hong Kong 2018 tuition schools will open on 16 November 2017.
+The booking deadline for the UK and Hong Kong 2018 tuition schools is 15 March 2018.

 Early booking is recommended to avoid disappointment, as our tuition schools usually become fully booked in advance of this date.
 An additional benefit of registering early is that you can start your studies now and get a head start on the course.

 When you are ready to book, you will be asked to create an ACT Learning Academy account if you haven’t already got one.
 You will need to provide your date of birth, full postal address, telephone number and email address.

 Have your credit / debit card details to hand, you will be required to make an online payment through WorldPay.

 If you are unable to pay by credit/ debit card please contact our customer service team at email@example.com to discuss alternative methods of payment.